 For those who remember the synopsis of the movie.
 Meryl Streep is a former river guide on vacation with her family.
 They meet up with other whitewater rafters while on their trip.
 Kevin Bacon and John C Riley happen to be armed robbers that are using the river as their escape vehicle.
 Kevin Bacon holds the family hostage and forces Meryl Streep at gunpoint to get them down the river safely.

-Kevin Bacon recently shared a photo from the movie, as a safety reminder for outdoor enthusiast on Independence Day.
+A few years back, Kevin Bacon shared a photo from the movie.
+In it, he commented about the fictional family, as a safety reminder for outdoor enthusiasts on Independence Day.

 8 Movies That Filmed in Montana